redbadger/feature-targeting/README.md

 ephemeral and long-term environments, blue-green and canary deployments, etc.

-The goal of feature targeting is to **fully separate deployments from releases** and reduce complexity of IT infrastructure an automation, which is in place solely to make sure customers don't see behaviours which are not ready for the public and to reduce risk of issues caused by deployment.
+The goal of feature targeting is to **fully separate deployments from releases** and reduce complexity of IT infrastructure and automation, which is in place solely to make sure customers don't see behaviours which are not ready for the public and to reduce risk of issues caused by deployment.